Military history of Italy: World War I

+The front on the Austro-Hungarian border was 650 km long, stretching from the Stelvio Pass to the Adriatic Sea.
+Italian forces were numerically superior but this advantage was negated by the difficult terrain.

 The first shells were fired in the dawn of 24 May 1915 against the enemy positions of Cervignano del Friuli, which was captured a few hours later.
 On the same day the Austro-Hungarian fleet bombarded the railway stations of Manfredonia and Ancona.
 The first Italian casualty was Riccardo Di Giusto.
 The main effort was to be concentrated in the Isonzo and Vipava valleys and on the Karst Plateau, in the direction of Ljubljana.
 The Italian troops had some initial successes, but as in the Western Front, the campaign soon evolved into trench warfare.
 The main difference was that the trenches had to be dug in the Alpine rocks and glaciers instead of in the mud, and often up to 3000 m of altitude.

 Italian propaganda poster depicting the Battle of the Piave River, fought in June 1918.
 This battle, won by Italy, was the beginning of the end of the Austro-Hungarian Empire.

-The outset of the campaign against Austria-Hungary looked to initially favor Italy: Austria-Hungary's army was spread to cover its fronts with Serbia and Russia and Italy had a numerical superiority against the Austro-Hungarian Army.
-However, this advantage was never fully utilized because Italian military commander Luigi Cadorna insisted on a dangerous frontal assault against Austria-Hungary in an attempt to occupy the Slovenian plateau and Ljubljana.
-This assault would put the Italian army not far away from Austria-Hungary's imperial capital, Vienna.
-After eleven offensives with an enormous loss of life and the final victory of the Central Powers, the Italian campaign to take Vienna collapsed.